Frequently Asked Questions (FAQs)

 -

 Students learn well when there is order, discipline and minimal distraction.
 It is important that all CCKSians learn to be responsible and discerning users of technology.
-We would strongly advise parents, if they wish their children to bring a mobile phone to school, to purchase for your child only a simple mobile phone for communication purposes.
+We would strongly advise parents / guardians, if they wish their children / ward to bring a mobile phone to school, to purchase for your child only a simple mobile phone for communication purposes.
 This is to minimize distraction and replacement costs in the case of loss or damage.

 -